 What you should do to avoid the flu

 Flu vaccine is safe and is the best defense against the flu.
 The Office of Immunization provides flu vaccination at no cost for students in kindergarten through grade 12 at school-based clinics.
 Clinics for high school students are during the school day.
 Clinics for younger children are in the evening.
 Most evening clinics are open to family members older than 3 years old and community members.
-Registration is recommended, but not required.

 Who should get vaccinated

 Everyone 6 months of age and older should get a flu shot every year, and it is especially important for people in the following groups to be vaccinated:

 Flu viruses spread when an infected person coughs or sneezes near another person.
 They may also spread when people touch something covered with infected droplets and then touch their eyes, mouth, or nose.

 - Wash your hands often throughout the day.
 Use warm water and soap.
 If soap and water are not available, use alcohol-based hand gel. more

 - Cough or sneeze into your elbow.
 Flu is spread through coughing or sneezing on other people or into your hands.
 Cover your coughs and sneezes to prevent others from getting sick.